iDougas/iDougas/README.md

 ### Welcome.
-Here you can mostly find stuff that are not that useful for any situation.
+Here you can mostly find stuff that are not that useful for any situation and I'm sorry for it if you're reading this.

 <!--
 **iDougas/iDougas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.